syncfusion-content/winui-docs/winui/accessibility.md

 ## UI automation

-All controls have built-in accessibility for the UI automation framework and support provided by base classes which derived from FrameworkElementAutomationPeer.
-Syncfusion WinUI control class also uses the UI automation concepts of automation peers and automation patterns that report the control's role and content to UI automation clients.
+The Syncfuion WinUI control provides accessibility for the UI automation framework as well as support provided by base classes derived from `FrameworkElementAutomationPeer`.
+The control class uses the UI automation concepts of automation peers and automation patterns that report the control's role and content to UI automation clients.

 A user can use a tool like screen readers to obtain the necessary information about the controls from UI Automation.
 When a control receives focus, the screen reader reads the text associated with that control.

 ## Keyboard support

-The basic xaml control provides built-in keyboard support including tab navigation, text input, and control-specific support.
-Syncfusion WinUI controls also have the same features in it.
+Syncfusion WinUI controls provides keyboard support including tab navigation, text input, and control-specific support.
 For example, the `SfTreeView` control supports arrow-key navigation for item selection.

 ## High contrast themes